RMS Orama (1911): "Combination" machinery

 Laurentic had a sister ship, Megantic, whose propulsion was by quadruple-expansion engines alone.
-Laurentic proved faster and more powerful than Laurentic, and more economical when running at the same speed.
+Laurentic proved faster and more powerful than Megantic, and more economical when running at the same speed.
 Several shipping lines responded by ordering new liners with "combination machinery" similar to Laurentic's.
 Most notable were the three giant Olympic-class transatlantic liners that Harland and Wolff built for White Star Line from 1910 onward.

 Ships with both types of engine were occasionally called "recipro-turbine steamers".
 However, the more usual term was "combination machinery".